ttanvirr/git-github-basics/README.md

 - switch to feature branch and merge `feature` with `main`.
 - check the HEAD position (pointing to feature branch with the merge-commit).
 - switch to main branch and merge `main` with `feature`.
-- again check the HEAD position.
+- again check the HEAD position. now the HEAD should be pointing to both main and feature branch on the latest commit.

 ## Git Reset